QuickScopeTech/GodotSDK/README.md

 ```

 Levels can also be used for non-gameplay categorization.
-Values could be something like "main_menu", "settings", "gameover_screen" etc. It is just a field to help determine where the event happened.
+Values could be something like `main_menu`, `settings`, `gameover_screen` etc. It is just a field to help determine where the event happened.

 # Events